Relative Locality in $\kappa$-Poincar\'e: Preliminaries on the Relative Locality principle

 \section{Preliminaries on the Relative Locality principle}

 The relativity of locality is achieved in \cite{AFKS} by assuming the phase space as the fundamental arena where physics takes place, considered as the cotangent bundle to momentum space.
-Momentum space is assumed to be a (not necessarily Riemannian) manifold $\Sigma$ which possess a distinguished point $\underline 0$ (the \emph{origin}), a \emph{metric} $g$ and a \emph{connection} $\Gamma$, which doesn't necessarily need to be metric.
+Momentum space is assumed to be a pseudo-Riemannian manifold $\Sigma$ which possess a distinguished point $\underline 0$ (the \emph{origin}), a \emph{metric} $g$ and a \emph{connection} $\Gamma$, which doesn't necessarily need to be metric.

 Physical observables are related to intrinsic geometric concepts.
 The mass of a particle is measured by the geodesic distance of the particle's representing point in momentum space from the origin,

 This equation gives the dispersion relation.
 In this sense the metric of momentum space is related to the kinematical properties of a single particle.\footnote{ Note that the dispersion relation depends on the particular choice of coordinate system over the momentum space. }